 Long term deposits comprise security deposits placed with various utility companies and regulatory authorities.
 These deposits are substantially perpetual in nature.
-Therefore, no credit risk has been associated with these financial assets and acordingly no loss allownace has been made.
+Therefore, no credit risk has been associated with these financial assets and accordingly no loss allowance has been made.